lizeyliz/Assignment-2-Phonebook/README.md

 <https://www.geeksforgeeks.org/implementing-a-linked-list-in-java-using-class/>
 <https://www.javatpoint.com/java-list-node>

+Google AI search "how to create linked list class java"

 Figured out I don't need getter and setters if I use constructor?
 As long as you don't need to modify?

 Make LinkedList without imports

+go through all code and make sure you understand what it's doing